nathanieldchu/ubuild_CCF/index.md

   headline: taste something completely different
   content: For thousands of years cultured foods have been discovered by accident—who
     left the milk out?
-But now, we are taking the time to understand the art of microbes to discover foods and flavors that go beyond where any tastebuds have gone.
+But now, we are taking the time to understand the art of microbes and discover foods and flavors that go beyond where any tastebuds have gone.
   media:
     image: "/uploads/2019/06/11/IMG_1405_crop.jpeg"
     alt_text: mixed board